4rtemis-4rrow/dotfiles/README.md

 and finally, the neovim config (that's the source code of my other project, [github.com/4rtemis-4rrow/Ash](Ash))

-## Neat Features

-1. weather module: waybar has a neat little weather module, it will change colors depending on weather condition, and hovering on it will display extra info

-2. wifi menu: clicking on the wifi module will display a simple wifi menu that uses wofi, no need to mess with the terminal for wifi now

-3. power menu: a simple power menu that also uses wofi, it's there for whoever needs it

-4. a lot of workspaces: it supports up to 99 workspaces

 ## GTK and QT themes + icons
 since this is all based around tokyo night, you'd want something similar too for GTK or QT, or both